bridgecrew-perf6/API-deployment-8/README.md

 # NAME_OF_THE_API API

-NAME_OF_THE_API receives data on features of real estate properties in Belgium (input data) and returns a prediction of properties' price (output).
+The NAME_OF_THE_API API receives data on features of real estate properties in Belgium (input data) and returns a prediction of properties' price (output).

 This API has been built by [Orhan Nurkan](https://github.com/orhannurkan), [Naomi Thiru](https://github.com/naomithiru), [Christophe Giets](https://github.com/gietsc) and [Sara Silvente](https://github.com/silventesa).

 ## How does NAME_OF_THE_API work?

+NAME_OF_THE_API has been developed with [Flask](https://flask.palletsprojects.com/en/1.1.x/), one of the most popular Python web application frameworks.

 NAME_OF_THE_API gets data on JSON format.
 After having assessed the appropriateness of the input ([see "Input requirements" section below](#input-requirements)), data is first [preprocessed](https://github.com/orhannurkan/API-deployment/blob/main/app/preprocessing/cleaning_data.py) according to the model requirements.
 The prediction is then made based on a [machine learning model](https://github.com/orhannurkan/API-deployment/blob/main/app/model/model.py) that has been [previously trained](https://github.com/orhannurkan/API-deployment/blob/Naomi/app/model/def_dataset.csv) upon/with NUMBER_OF_PROPERTIES properties for sale across Belgium.

 ## Instructions